 Many of the most horrible pedestrian accidents involve drunk drivers.
 In fact, the FBI determined that in 2010, 23 percent of non-commercial drivers involved in fatal car accidents had a blood alcohol content over the legal limit.
-This dangerous mix of speed and alcohol often leaves pedestrian victims severely injured, paralyzed or even dead.
+This dangerous mix of speed and alcohol often leaves pedestrians severely injured, paralyzed or even dead.

 Intoxication and Negligence